Goodbye goodwill as European firms pay high price for M&A

 Automotives, metals, banks and insurance sectors were amongst those with the highest share of companies with a market capitalisation below 90 percent of the book value of equity.

-Marc Hayn, Houlihan Lokey's managing director, told Reuters public relations may be partly to blame.
+Marc Hayn, Houlian Lokey's managing director, told Reuters public relations may be partly to blame.

 "Either they overpaid in former times or companies are not able to communicate to the market the value of their business."